robphilipp/svg-table-example/README.md

 - Apply padding, fonts, alignment, borders, and conditional cell styling with `TableStyler`.
 - Render the result to SVG with `createTable`.

+> The code for the underlying `svg-table` library is available at https://github.com/robphilipp/svg-table.

 ## Getting started

 Prerequisites: